 Victim-survivors in Mineral County are treated at the Washoe Child Advocacy Center in Reno, Nevada.
-If a victim-survivor reaches out to the county program, CAHS Advocates to End Domestic Violence, and requests a forensic exam, an advocate will provide the victimsurvivor with transportation to the Child Advocacy Center.
+If a victim-survivor reaches out to the county program, CAHS Advocates to End Domestic Violence, and requests a forensic exam, an advocate will provide the victim-survivor with transportation to the Child Advocacy Center.
 The advocate will advise the client not to shower until after the forensic exam is complete.
 Upon arrival, advocates will inform clients of the exam process and then collect any clothing that was worn during the assault and put it into a paper bag to preserve evidence.
 Prior to beginning, the SANE will get consent from the victim-survivor to collect evidence.
-The SANE will then interview the victim-survivor to gather information for a potential case and begin evidence collection.
+The SANE will then interview the victim-survivors of gather information for a potential case and begin evidence collection.
 Victim-survivors are given prophylactics to treat potential STI's and emergency contraception to prevent pregnancy.
-For physical injuries, CAHS can connect the victimsurvivor to the Mineral County community health nurse for treatment.
+For physical injuries, CAHS can connect the victim- survivor to the Mineral County community health nurse for treatment.

 If a victim-survivor does not request a forensic exam, a CAHS advocate will recommend going to the community health nurse for treatment.
 She can provide treatment for injuries, prophylactics to treat any potential STI's, and emergency contraception to prevent pregnancy.
 Follow-up services from CAHS are available to all victim-survivors, regardless of whether or not they had a forensic exam.
-CAHS Advocates to End Domestic Violence offers one-onone peer counseling from Monday through Friday to all clients.
+CAHS Advocates to End Domestic Violence offers one-on- one peer counseling from Monday through Friday to all clients.
 If a victim-survivor wants to file a temporary protection order, CAHS can assist them with that as well.
 Advocates also provide court accompaniment and information about VARN if a victim-survivor needs assistance with an attorney.

-This information was collected from the Washoe County SANE on July 20, 2018 and CAHS Advocates to End Domestic Violence on November 2, 2018.
+CAHS Advocates to End Domestic Violence on November 2, 2018.